AlexJReid/blog/content/posts/runhouse/index.md

 I figured it _might_ have been memory related, but even with a 2GB memory allocation, the error remained.
 The next port of call would have been to try running Clickhouse in a gVisor environment outside of Cloud Run.
 I pulled the image into my [Cloud Shell](https://cloud.google.com/shell/) and it worked as expected, but this is a small VM so no gVisor?
 For now, game over.

 ## Update
 A few days after publishing this post, I noticed [PR#8837](https://github.com/ClickHouse/ClickHouse/pull/8837) on Clickhouse's Github that provides a workaround.
 That's amazing!
+Thanks, ClickHouse contributors.

 I rebuilt, tagged and pushed a `clickhouse-server` [image](https://github.com/ClickHouse/ClickHouse/blob/master/docker/server/Dockerfile), with the latest build from the `testing` repository: `deb http://repo.yandex.ru/clickhouse/deb/testing/ main/`